 Social media has a lot of pitfalls, but for me it has opened up a world of modest fashion.
 It has also helped me see how modest fashion connects people we would otherwise assume are so very different than ourselves.

 One such person is Rachelle Yadegar, co-owner of Raju Official.
 Though 15 years younger than me and of the Orthodox Jewish faith, we are quite similar in our modest fashion sense.
 I ordered a dress from Raju Official, and I love it!
-The dress below is the Liana in coral in size medium.
+The long sleeve midi dress below is the Liana in coral in size medium.
 The dresses are made here in the US.
 Affiliate links for other items: sunglasses, necklace, handbag, shoes.